-For marine cloud brightening (MCB), seeded aerosols may affect both cloud microphysical and macrophysical properties (see also Section 7.3.3.2).
+For marine cloud brightening (MCB), seeded aerosols may affect both cloud microphysical and macrophysical properties (Section 7.3.3.2).
 By principle, MCB relies on ERFaci through the so-called Twomey effect (Twomey, 1977), but ERFari may be of equal magnitude as shown in studies that consider spraying of sea salt outside tropical marine cloud areas (Jones and Haywood, 2012; Partanen et al., 2012; Alterskjær and Kristjánsson, 2013; Ahlm et al., 2017).
-The maximum negative ERF estimated from modelling is within the range of -0.8 to -5.4 W m-2 (Latham et al., 2008; Rasch et al., 2009; Jones et al., 2011; Partanen et al., 2012; Alterskjær and Kristjánsson, 2013).
-For dry sea salt, the ERF efficiency is estimated to be within the range of -3 to -10 W m-2 / (Pg yr-1), when emitted over tropical oceans in ESMs in the Geoengineering Intercomparison Project (GeoMIP) (Ahlm et al., 2017).
-Cloud resolving models reveal complex behaviour and response of stratocumulus clouds to seeding, in that the ERF efficiency depends on meteorological conditions, and the ambient aerosol composition, where lower background particle concentrations may increase the ERFaci efficiency (Wang et al., 2011).
+The maximum negative ERF estimated from modelling is within the range of –0.8 to –5.4 W m–2 (Latham et al., 2008; Rasch et al., 2009; Jones et al., 2011; Partanen et al., 2012; Alterskjær and Kristjánsson, 2013).
+For dry sea salt, the ERF efficiency is estimated to be within the range of –3 to –10 W m–2 / (Pg yr–1), when emitted over tropical oceans in ESMs in the Geoengineering Intercomparison Project (GeoMIP; Ahlm et al., 2017).
+Cloud-resolving models reveal the complex behaviour and response of stratocumulus clouds to seeding, in that the ERF efficiency depends on meteorological conditions, and the ambient aerosol composition, where lower background particle concentrations may increase the ERFaci efficiency (Wang et al., 2011).
 Seeding could suppress precipitation formation and drizzle, and hence increase the lifetime of clouds, preserving their cooling effect (Ferek et al., 2000).
 In contrast, cloud lifetime could be decreased by making the smaller droplets more susceptible to evaporation.
 Modelling studies have shown that a positive ERFaci (warming) could also result from seeding clouds with too large aerosols (Pringle et al., 2012; Alterskjær and Kristjánsson, 2013).
 These processes, and the combination of these, are not well understood, and may have a limited representation in models, or counteracting errors (Mülmenstädt and Feingold, 2018), lending low to medium confidence to the ERF estimates.

-Modelled ERFaci associated with cirrus cloud thinning (CCT) cover a wide range in the literature, and the maximum are of the order of -0.8 to -3.5 W m-2, though they are of low confidence, with some studies using more simplified representations (Mitchell and Finnegan, 2009; Storelvmo et al., 2013; Kristjánsson et al., 2015; Jackson et al., 2016; Muri et al., 2018; Gasparini et al., 2020).
-ERFaci for CCT is mainly affected by particle seeding concentrations, with an optimum around 20 L-1, according to limited evidence from models (Storelvmo et al., 2013).
+Modelled ERFaci associated with cirrus cloud thinning (CCT) cover a wide range in the literature, and the maximum are of the order of –0.8 to –3.5 W m–2, though they are of low confidence, with some studies using more simplified representations (Mitchell and Finnegan, 2009; Storelvmo et al., 2013; Kristjánsson et al., 2015; Jackson et al., 2016; Muri et al., 2018; Gasparini et al., 2020).
+ERFaci for CCT is mainly affected by particle seeding concentrations, with an optimum around 20 L–1, according to limited evidence from models (Storelvmo et al., 2013).
 Seeding leading to higher particle concentrations could lead to a warming (Storelvmo et al., 2013; Penner et al., 2015; Gasparini and Lohmann, 2016).
 The lack of representation of processes related to, for example, heterogeneous and homogeneous freezing and their prevalence, is a dominant source of uncertainty in ERF estimates, in addition to less research activity.